 More than two dozen hand-crafted sandwiches with the freshest ingredients are the hub of what this deli offers.
 It wouldn’t be the southwest without some spiciness so try the green chile chicken club or the jalapeno steak sub on the original French roll (they have a whole wheat option, too.)
 Build-your-own sandwich for just the taste you want.
 They proudly serve Boar’s Head meat and cheeses.
 Fountain drinks, Italian sodas and a variety of iced teas available.
 Of note: There’s a pickle bar!

 In the heyday of Route 66 travel, the town was a popular stop for cross country travelers.
 That hasn’t changed with the passage of time or the building of Interstate 40.
-There’s still plenty of activity and Cornerstone Deli is in the heat of it, right smack-dab on old Route 66 in downtown.
+There’s still plenty of activity and Cornerstone's First Edition is in the heat of it, right smack-dab on old Route 66 in downtown.
 The menu if chockfull of both custom and specialty sandwiches, salads, hamburgers and sides, like chile cheese fries or tots, frito chile pie and onion rings.
 Deli meats are fresh-slices and run the gamut from pastrami to roast beef to ham, turkey and salami.
 Get your southwest flavor fix with a New Mexico green chile dog or house-made red chili.
 Top everything off with a malt, shake or ice cream cone.

 An authentic Polish and German food deli and restaurant in the middle of the New Mexican desert.
 Who’d have guessed?
 This family-owned and operated eatery is the real deal—six different types of heavenly pierogis, polish sausage, cabbage rolls, beer brats, sauerkraut and even gyros.
 On the menu are also sandwiches like the Italian beef, original Vienna beef brand with gravy, cheese, hot or sweet peppers on French Bread.
 Don’t drive by this converted gas station without stopping in for the perfect Polish Dog.